Skip to main content

 Bonus: Keeping It Regular

 Pumpkin can be a handy supplement for dogs wrestling with finicky stomachs and persistent diarrhea.
-Their seeds are a great source of fiber and filled with vitamins (especially E and K) and minerals (calcium, potassium, iron, & zinc).
-Fiber naturally adds a little extra bulk to their stool, supporting healthy digestion, weight management and more.
+Pumpkin seeds are a great source of fiber and filled with vitamins (especially E and K) and minerals (calcium, potassium, iron, & zinc).
+Fiber naturally adds a little extra bulk to their stool, supporting a dog’s healthy digestion, weight management and more.

+Pumpkin seeds are a healthy addition to a dog’s diet.
 All those vitamins and minerals we mentioned above?
 Each has unique properties that can help your dog maintain good health.
 Vitamin E, a natural antioxidant, is an effective defense against cell damage and disease, and can help fight inflammation.
-Vitamin K and calcium are great for strong healthy bones.
+Vitamin K and calcium are great for strong, healthy bones.
 Zinc is a renowned immune booster.

 How to Feed Your Dog Pumpkin Seeds